 20.9 Remedies

 The Parties agree that monetary damages would be inadequate to compensate a Party for the other Party's breach of its obligations under this Article 20.
-Each Party accordingly agrees that the other Party shall be entitled to equitable relief, by way of injunction or otherwise, if the first Party breaches or threatens to breach its obligations under this Article 20, which equitable relief shall be granted without bond or proof of damages, and the receiving Party shall not plead in defense that there would be an adequate remedy at law.
+Each Party accordingly agrees that the other Party shall be entitled to seek equitable relief, by way of injunction or otherwise, if the first Party breaches or threatens to breach its obligations under this Article 20, which equitable relief shall be granted without bond or proof of damages, and the receiving Party shall not plead in defense that there would be an adequate remedy at law.
 Such remedy shall not be deemed to be an exclusive remedy for the breach of this Article 20, but shall be in addition to all other remedies available at law or in equity.
 The Parties further acknowledge and agree that the covenants contained herein are necessary for the protection of legitimate business interests and are reasonable in scope.
 No Party, however, shall be liable for indirect, incidental, or consequential or punitive damages of any nature or kind resulting from or arising in connection with this Article 20.

 ARTICLE 21.
 AUDIT RIGHTS